jasminekay505/E-Commerce/README.md

 ![License: ICL](https://img.shields.io/badge/License-ISC-blue.svg)

 This application provides the back-end for an e-commerce site.
 The user can perform the following actions:
-- Connect to database after adding database name, MySQL username and SQL password
+- Connect to database after adding MySQL username and SQL password to .env
 - Enter schema and seed commands to create database and seed it with data
 - Automatically connect to server with the start command
 - View all products, categories or tags with a GET request